Skip to main content

 Final Recommendation

-For your first CNFans Spreadsheet order, keep it simple: pick one Supreme staple, one Off-White basic, and one BAPE piece with clear QC references and well-documented sizing.
+For your first 100buy Spreadsheet order, keep it simple: pick one Supreme staple, one Off-White basic, and one BAPE piece with clear QC references and well-documented sizing.
 Do not chase the loudest item in the sheet.
 Chase the listing with the cleanest information.
 That is usually how beginners get the best results, and honestly, it is still how I shop now.

 M